smbutterfield/ibmt17-18/_04-intro-rhythm/b3-tx-compoundmeter.md

 ### Compound Meter

+What is compound meter?

+Compound meter is any time signature divisible by 3.
+This includes meters like 3/8, 6/8, 9/8, and 12/8.
+This excludes any meter in 5 or 7, no matter the division of the beat.

 measures: the separation of beats from one another based on the time signature

 beat: pulse
  - there are strong and weak beats like there are strong and weak pulses

 Regular Meters vs. Irregular Meters:

  - regular meters: every beat has the same division